pickettbd/meryl/documentation/source/reference.rst

 A **filter** decides if the k-mer should be output or discarded.
-Filters can use input values (labels), the new output value (label), the base composition of the k-mer and how many and which specific inputs the k-mer was present in.
+Filters can use input values (labels), the new output value (label), the base composition of the k-mer, and how many and which specific inputs the k-mer was present in.
-Any number of filters can be supplied, linked with **and**, **or** and **not** operators.
+Any number of filters can be supplied, linked with **and**, **or**, and **not** operators.
 See FILTERS.

 Though it is possible to specify all those choices explicitly, **aliases** are